Frederick Covenant of UU Pagans

 Our Earth-centered Spirituality Group meets on the 3rd Sunday of each month at 10:00 a.m. in the Chapel.
 This time provides an opportunity to focus on the Sixth Source of Unitarian Universalism: "Spiritual teachings of earth-centered traditions which celebrate the sacred circle of life and instruct us to live in harmony with the rhythms of nature."

-We usually also gather to celebrate each of the eight holidays, or Sabbats, on the Wheel of the Year, which mark the seasons of the Sun -- the Solstices, Equinoxes, and points in between in European traditions.
+At CUUPS Rituals, we gather to celebrate each of the eight holidays, or Sabbats, on the Wheel of the Year, which mark the seasons of the Sun -- the Solstices, Equinoxes, and points in between in European traditions.
 Through the eight Sabbats, many contemporary Pagans attune themselves to the creative forces of the Cosmos.
 All rituals are family-friendly unless otherwise specified.
 The holidays we celebrate are:

 - Samhain or Halloween (October 31) - This is the time of year the light noticeably fades.
 Pagans reflect on and review the past year and welcome the Celtic New Year.
 In this season, Pagans also honor death as a part of the sacred circle of life and remember those who have died.